(Effective Fall 2019)

 - More Information about Physical Therapist Assistant

 The Physical Therapist Assistant program is intended to prepare students to provide physical therapy interventions under the supervision of a licensed physical therapist.
 Students will be prepared to perform select therapeutic interventions, assess patient response, document responses to interventions and make recommendations for modifications to ensure patient/client safety.
-Students will learn to provide care to people who have had strokes, spinal cord injuries, head injuries, orthopedic and sports injuries amongst others.
-They will be prepared to communicate with the supervising physical therapist, interact with patients, families and caregivers, and work collaboratively with other health care providers.
-Students will provide care in keeping with the ethical standards of the profession, to individuals of all ages with recognition of individual, cultural and economic differences.
-Health and wellness promotion as a component of injury and disease prevention will be incorporated.
-Students will participate in a student-led Physical Therapy Assistant organization for completion of a service project.
-Because of the advancements in medicine and in the physical therapy profession, students will be taught to appreciate the need for life-long learning for their own benefit as well as for the benefit of the profession.
+Students learn to provide care to people who have had strokes, spinal cord injuries, head injuries, orthopedic and sports injuries amongst others.
+They are prepared to communicate with the supervising physical therapist, interact with patients, families and caregivers, and work collaboratively with other health care providers.
+Students provide care in keeping with the ethical standards of the profession, to individuals of all ages with recognition of individual, cultural and economic differences.
+Health and wellness promotion as a component of injury and disease prevention is incorporated.
+Students participate in a student-led Physical Therapy Assistant organization for completion of a service project.
+Because of the advancements in medicine and in the physical therapy profession, students are taught to appreciate the need for life-long learning for their own benefit as well as for the benefit of the profession.

 Employment settings for Physical Therapist Assistants are varied and include acute care hospitals, long term care facilities, rehabilitation hospitals, and outpatient orthopedic settings primarily.
-Job opportunities are present in urban and suburban settings, however are projected to be most favorable in rural settings like north central Pennsylvania and southern New York in coming years.
+Job opportunities are present in urban and suburban settings; however, they are projected to be most favorable in rural settings like north central Pennsylvania and southern New York in coming years.

 Recommended High School Subjects